 We will keep you updated of our progress and share feedback with you.

 How your money will be used

 A flexible fund of emergency, short and longer term help to keep vulnerable householders warm, including:

 - Electric and gas key meter top-ups

 - Heated blankets – costing around 4p an hour to keep someone warm; they’re ideal for people who cannot afford to run a full heating system.

 - Plug-in oil filled radiators – these are usually provided to families to provide emergency heating when boilers break.

 Your donation will also help us to fund an energy advisor to provide a home visit to administer practical help and advice.
 They will also work with the householder to help them to work towards the longer term objectives of lower energy bills which will include:

-- Tariff switching, accessing the £140 Warm Home Discount from their energy supplier and social water tariffs.
+- Accessing the £150 Warm Home Discount from their energy supplier and social water tariffs.

 - Improving the energy efficiency of their home, with access to local schemes for insulation and heating upgrades, which may involve us putting together ‘jigsaws’ of funding from multiple sources to fund measures.